ianzapolsky/ianzapolsky.github.io/_posts/2014-10-26-gun-violence.markdown

 <svg class="chart shootings"></svg>

-Alarmingly, while we seem to have had a fairly steady number of school shootings between the mid-1800s and 2005, there has been an unmistakable, exponential increase since then.
+Alarmingly, while we seem to have had a fairly steady number of school shootings between the mid-1800s and 2005, there has been an unmistakable exponential increase since then.

 This could be due to a large number of factors, though I doubt anyone would argue